DiamondLightSource/pythonSoftIOC/docs/softioc.rst

 ..  module:: softioc.alarm
     :synopsis: Constant definitions for EPICS severity and alarm values

-The following values can be passed to IN record :meth:`set` and :meth:`set_alarm` methods.
+The following values can be passed to IN record :meth:`~softioc.device.ProcessDeviceSupportIn.set` and :meth:`~softioc.device.ProcessDeviceSupportIn.set_alarm` methods.

 ..  attribute::
         NO_ALARM = 0